Safety Management in Civil Aviation Diploma

 Learn how to build a management system that integrates safety, quality and risk processes for all aviation operations.

-State Safety Program (SSP) (Classroom, 5 days)
+State Safety Program (SSP) Implementation (classroom)